Darkelf2024/Darkelf-Browser/README.md

-# Darkelf Browser Release - Coming Soon!
+# Darkelf Browser Release 1.0 - Soon

 Darkelf, as a custom PyQt5-based browser, incorporates several security features designed to enhance user privacy and protect against various online threats.
 Here are some of its notable security features and Highlights.